Lifestyle Changes to Manage Type 1 Diabetes

 There are 2 main methods for planning your meals: the exchange system and carbohydrate counting.
 Meet with a registered dietitian to determine which of these systems will work for you and to learn the details of using it.

-This system divides all food into 6 groups—starch, fruit, milk, vegetable, meat, and fat.
+divides all food into 6 groups—starch, fruit, milk, vegetable, meat, and fat.
 Within each of these groups are defined servings, or exchanges of food items.
 Each exchange within a given group has the same calories and grams of fat, protein, and carbohydrate as every other exchange in that category.

 For example, each of the following counts as one starch exchange: